-Bud Heiss Landscapes Exhibited November, 2013
+Bud Heiss Landscapes Exhibited March 2015

-Ask our gift shop staff which gallery shows have received the most accolades in recent years - they'll tell you visitors still ask to see works by this Gilbert painter and Friends-of-the-Arboretum annual member.
-Bud Heiss returns as our featured artists by popular demand for November 2013, featuring new paintings of Arboretum scenes and Sonoran Desert vistas.
+Ask our gift shop staff which gallery shows have received the most accolades in recent years - they'll tell you visitors still ask to see works by Gilbert painter and Friends-of-the-Arboretum annual member, Bud Heiss; he returns as our featured artists by popular demand for March 2015, showcasing new paintings of Arboretum scenes and Sonoran Desert vistas.
 Viewers should expect to find familiar views from around the gardens and trails: the High Trail and Queen Creek are among places which catch this artist's eye.

 or call 602-616-6895